Last Updated on February 24, 2021 by

 Helps To Keep Away Unwanted Moisture

 Openings and holes near water pipes can lead to leakages, for example, under sinks.
-A hole in the sink or pipes leading water to the house can cause damages in a household.
+A hole in the sink or pipes leading water to the house can cause damage in a household.
 Some household items require a dry environment, and leakages give the opposite of that.
 Moisture encourages the growth of mold and attracts crawling animals such as snails which may be a health hazard in a house.
 One can easily prevent this by fixing holes both inside and outside the home.

 Fixing Small Holes Helps In Preventing Further Damage